 A new article from my postdoc is out in Nordicom Review: “The Social Media Experiences of Long-Term Patients: Illness, Identity, and Participation“.
 It is published online now and will be in the print edition of the journal later this year.

-My most recent project, starting this year, studies how the Norwegian population use their freedom of information to connect to – or disconnect from – the public sphere.
+My most recent project studies how the Norwegian population use their freedom of information to connect to – or disconnect from – the public sphere.
 A team of researchers led by Hallvard Moe will employ qualitative and quantitative methods in a broad exploration of the use of diverse media and cultural expressions across platforms and technologies.
 My role in the project is to lead one sub-project focusing on qualitative approaches, including media diaries and in-depth interviews.
 I will also take part in a sub-project focusing particularly on marginalized audiences.

 One of my current projects is CEDAR – Consortium on Emerging Directions in Audience Research.
 This is a wonderful network of young European audience researchers, conducting a project on the state and future of audience research with a grant from the Arts and Humanities Research Council (UK).
 The network is led by Ranjana Das of University of Leicester and myself as co-investigator.

 Nordicom Review has published a special issue on New Nordic Journalism Research.
 I am happy to have one of my articles published there, probably the very last I will write based on my doctoral research project.
 The article is called “Changing Magazine Journalism: Key Trends in Norwegian Women’s Magazines” and aims to identify and discuss important changes in magazine journalism in the last decade.